List of Marvel Cinematic Universe teams and organizations: Children of Thanos

 The Children of Thanos were an elite team of powerful people who served Thanos as generals and agents.
 Thanos adopted six known children—Ebony Maw, Proxima Midnight, Corvus Glaive, Cull Obsidian, Gamora, and Nebula—and trained them in the ways of combat, turning each of them into a deadly warrior.
 Over the years, Gamora and Nebula would turn on Thanos, while the rest of his children continued to serve him faithfully.

 In 2018, as Thanos began his crusade to acquire the six Infinity Stones, he sent his children to Earth to retrieve the Time and Mind Stones.
 Maw and Obsidian attempted to remove the former from Doctor Strange's Eye of Agamotto while Glaive and Midnight attempted to steal the latter from Vision.
 Five years later, alternate versions of the Children of Thanos from 2014 time-traveled to 2023 and participated in the battle between Thanos's forces and the Avengers, Guardians of the Galaxy, Masters of the Mystic Arts, and Ravagers.
 Obsidian and Glaive were killed during the battle, while Maw and Midnight disintegrated after Stark gathered the Infinity Stones and snapped his fingers.
 An alternate version shown in What If...? shows how Thanos lost the team to the Collector when he became good.

-As of 2025, the group has appeared in three projects: the films Avengers: Infinity War (2018) and Avengers: Endgame (2019); and the Disney+ animated series What If...?
+As of 2026, the group has appeared in three projects: the films Avengers: Infinity War (2018) and Avengers: Endgame (2019); and the Disney+ animated series What If...?
 (2021–2024), in which they are referred to as the Black Order.

+Defenders

+The Defenders are a team of street-based superheroes in New York City, consisting of Matt Murdock / Daredevil, Jessica Jones, Luke Cage, and Danny Rand / Iron Fist.

+As of 2026, the group has appeared in one project: the Marvel Television series The Defenders (2017).
+They will return in the Disney+ series Daredevil: Born Again (2025–present).